The end of cheap Shein and Temu hauls? How Trump’s tariffs could make those shipments more expensive

 Whether that will happen at this year’s Super Bowl in February is now in question.

 Cutting the exemption could significantly taper the growth of Chinese e-commerce companies, according to a Bank of America research note.
-Those cuts could hit the marketing budget.
+That slowdown could hit their marketing budget.

 Americans are used to seeing Temu and Shein everywhere.
 Revenue from China-based advertisers grew from 6% of Meta’s family of apps revenue to 11% in 2024, according to the company’s financial reports.
 Bank of America estimated Temu and Shein exposure could be 2% to 4% of ad spend for Google and Meta.

-To get around this, companies can expand their warehouses in the US, Tang said.
+To get around the exemption’s disappearance, companies can expand their warehouses in the US, Tang said.
 They can ship bulk amounts through customs and then reship it across the US – but customers will still have to pay the import tax.
-The perk would be that could create more US jobs, Tang said.
+The perk: This could create more US jobs, Tang said.

 The companies could also ship products to other ASEAN countries such as Vietnam and ship it to the US there, but the extra shipping costs would also eventually trickle down to customers.